keirthana/anbox-cloud-docs/tutorial/create-test-virtual-device.md

 The `exit` command takes you back from the Android container shell to the Linux instance shell.

-Let us simulate a failure for the instance.
-In the *Terminal* tab of the instance, run:

-      amsctl notify-status error --message="My error message"

-As you watch the instance status turn to *error*, you can also see logs being generated.
-Click on the *Logs* tab and explore the different types of logs available.
+If you have an instance with an *error* status, you can explore the different types of logs available for the instance.

-When you are done, click *Start* at the top right to return the instance to the running status.

 ## Success!